-Obtaining such a visa will be optional: issuers may decide whether they seek the visa from the AMF.
-There will be no regulatory obligation compelling the issuer to do so.
+Obtaining such a visa is optional: issuers may decide whether they seek the visa from the AMF.
+There is no regulatory obligation compelling the issuer to do so.
 However, if an issuer does decide to obtain a visa, the requirements conditioning such visa become binding.
-The AMF would hence be granted the power to monitor and supervise compliance by said issuer with said obligations.
+The AMF is hence granted the power to monitor and supervise compliance by said issuer with said obligations.